Kundian: History

-The first settlement record of Kundian is from 1878.
-Old Kundian was situated, starting from Himmat Shah to Seelwan Chitta School in West of Current Kundian, Aliwali.
-Kundi tribes' head Muhammad Ismail Kundi came from district Laghari Chak of Jhang to Kundian.
-There lived Ghakkars in Kundian.
-Then a huge flood came, so old Kundian was demolished.
-According to records, Tiwana rulers arranged for Kundis to live near the Indus river bank.

 This town remained famous during the British regime and was considered a railway hub in North Western State Railway (NWR).
 Being in line with Sakesar top hills of Salt range, Kundian became a railway Junction.
 The old benches of Northwestern Railway can still be seen at Kundian Railway Junction.
 Railway Locomotive Shed is the 3rd largest locomotive shed of Pakistan Railways.
 This town remained on the transport priority map during Sher Shah Suri regime.
 The British government set up civil Rest House to manage local administrative affairs.
 Kundian Junction railway station is also a railway centre for locals of Katcha areas and Billott Sharif too.